 You might think creating parts with a CNC machine is expensive to process, but it is not.
-CNC machining does not use too many operators and can perform various task in less time than other conventional approaches, which reduce the machining cost.
+CNC machining does not use too many operators and can perform various tasks in less time than conventional approaches, reducing the machining cost.
 However, producing fewer identical items might be a bit more costly.
-But, while creating a large number of identical items, it is always a cost-effective process, one Design, tool-set up, and instruction works for all the parts.
+But, while creating many similar things, it is always a cost-effective process; one Design, tool-set up, and instruction works for all the parts.

 5. Complex Parts

-Since CNC machines create the parts from CAD designs, they can work on any possible geometry you can think of and design on computer software.
+Since CNC machines create the parts from CAD designs, they can work on any possible geometry and Design on computer software.
 So, the CNC machining process allows the creation of complex shapes using various machining operations such as milling, turning, drilling, welding, and many others.